Here's how to get started

-If you receive an offer, you can then go to Get Started at Melbourne and activate your student account.
+If you receive an offer, you can then go to Get Started at Melbourne to activate your student account and accept your offer.

 International students offered a place mid-year may apply to defer the commencement of their studies.
 Please note that deferrals are not automatically granted and not all undergraduate courses have the option to defer.
 Refer to the Defer my offer page for more detail.
 Once you have received your offer, you can submit a deferral application online.

 Credit (also known as Advanced Standing) means you won’t have to repeat subjects that have equivalents in your new course, and you’ll be able to finish your course sooner.